aditya-shrivastavv/devopsfun/pages/introduction-to-devops/bussiness-cases.md

-# The Impact of Disruption: Embracing DevOps 🌐
+# Business Cases: Embracing DevOps 🌐

 In this enlightening video, you’ve gained insights into the ever-changing landscape of technology and disruption.
 Let's break down the key takeaways: